 Guess what, people: Eating vegetarian food is good for you!
-If you don't believe me, just ask the Academy of Nutrition and Dietetics, which had the following to say in its latest position paper on vegetarian diets:
+If you don’t believe me, just ask the American Dietetic Association (ADA), which had the following to say in its latest position paper on vegetarian diets:

 The results of an evidence-based review showed that a vegetarian diet is associated with a lower risk of death from ischemic heart disease.
 Vegetarians also appear to have lower low-density lipoprotein cholesterol levels, lower blood pressure, and lower rates of hypertension and type 2 diabetes than nonvegetarians.
 Furthermore, vegetarians tend to have a lower body mass index and lower overall cancer rates.